jodyheavener/dtpm/README.md

 #### `storage.set`

-Function -> Null - Set data with the plugin.
+Function -> Promise - Set data with the plugin.

 Arguments: